- Admissions & Aid

 Begin your career as an advanced practice nurse by choosing an advanced educational partner: Gwynedd Mercy University.
 Our Master of Science in Nursing – Clinical Nurse Specialist (MSN-CNS) program builds on your professional experience to equip you with the skills you need to provide advanced treatment to patients, lead other nurses, and train the next generation of nurses.

 Our 43-credit, two-year MSN-CNS program, offered on Main Campus in Gwynedd Valley, Pennsylvania, features a comprehensive graduate curriculum developed by our clinically experienced professors.
-Working closely with our faculty and a small cohort of classmates, you can prepare to provide expert care to adults in practice settings such as:
+Working closely with our faculty and a small cohort of classmates in our cns programs, you can prepare to provide expert care to adults in practice settings such as:

 After graduation, you should be prepared to pass the American Nurses Credentialing Center Clinical Nurse Specialist Exam and qualify as a CNS.
 The MSN-CNS also provides the academic foundation you need to pursue a doctoral degree in nursing, such as our Doctor of Nursing Practice (DNP) program.